What is at stake?

 EBU responses to the questionnaire for the European Commission consultation on the White Paper on Artificial Intelligence

-A detailed view of the EBU's responses to the European Commission consultation on the White Paper on Artificial Intelligence - A European Approach.
-For further reading, a summary of the responses can be...
+This dcoument provides a detailed view of the EBU's responses to the European Commission consultation on the White Paper on Artificial Intelligence - A European Approach.
+For further reading, a summary...

 Summary of the EBU response to the European Commission’s consultation on Artificial Intelligence